Click on the labels below to open and close the description window containing policy information.

 Medications: State of Indiana law requires schools to observe certain regulations in any administration of medications to students.
 Written permission is required for all medication, including over-the-counter medication.
 The following procedures must be followed:

-A. A school WILL NOT administer prescription medication to a student unless the school has
+- A school WILL NOT administer prescription medication to a student unless the school

 container/package with pharmacy label and student’s name affixed.
 The pharmacy